prasannamuddana63-a11y/student-marks-prediction-app/README.md

 # 🎓 Student Marks Prediction

 ## 📌 About
-This is a basic Machine Learning project that predicts students' marks based on input study-related data.
+This is a simple Machine Learning project that predicts a student's marks based on input features like study-related data.
-The project is created for learning and understanding regression models in ML.
+It is built for learning and understanding basic regression concepts in Machine Learning.

 ## 🧠 Project Type
 - Supervised Machine Learning
-- Regression Problem
+- Regression Model

 ## 🛠️ Technologies Used
 - Python
 - NumPy
 - Pandas
 - Scikit-learn
-- Jupyter Notebook / Python script

-## 📊 Project Working
+## 📊 How it Works
-- Takes student input data (like study hours, etc.)
-- Processes the data
+- Input student-related data
+- Data is preprocessed
-- Trains a machine learning model
+- Machine Learning model is trained
-- Predicts expected marks
+- Model predicts expected marks

 ## ▶️ How to Run
 1. Open the Python file or Jupyter Notebook
+2. Install required libraries if not installed:
-2. Run all cells / script step by step
+3. 3.
+Run the script step by step
-3. Enter input values
+4. Enter input values
-4. Get predicted marks as output
+5. Get predicted marks as output

-## 📁 Files
+## 📁 Project Files
-- Python file: (your_file_name.py)
+- Python file: main.py (or your file name)
 - Dataset (if any)

 ## 👤 Author